4G0NYY/FreeGamesDiscord/README.md

 ### Docker Compose note about state persistence

-The current `docker-compose.yml` mounts `./data` to `/app`.
-This can hide files copied into the image if `./data` does not contain the app files.
+The current `docker-compose.yml` mounts `./data` to `/app/data`, while the app stores its state in `last_items.json` at the application root.
+That means the feed state is not persisted across container rebuilds unless you update the mount or change the state path.

-If this happens, either:
+If you want to persist the state file across restarts, you can either:

-- Run with Docker (Option B), or
+- Change the app to store `last_items.json` under `/app/data`, or
-- Adjust the volume mapping so only the state file (or a state directory) is persisted.
+- Mount a specific file or directory that matches the current state file location.

 ## Operations